21 Incredible Benefits of Black Pepper for Skin, Hair and Health

 What To Do?

-1. Mix 2-3 tablespoons of black pepper powder and some yoghurt to make a smooth paste
+1. Mix 2-3 tablespoons of black pepper powder and some yogurt to make a smooth paste.

-2. Apply this on the hair, from root to the tips making sure that it doesn’t come in contact with the eyes
+2. Apply this on the hair, from the root to the tips, ensuring it doesn’t come into contact with the eyes.

-3. Leave it on for a few minutes and wash it off with some mild shampoo
+3. Leave it on briefly and wash it off with mild shampoo.

 How Often?